mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 # Contributing to the Mapbox iOS SDK

-This document explains how to build the Mapbox iOS SDK and the osxapp demo application for the purpose of developing the SDK itself.
+This document explains how to build the Mapbox iOS SDK from source.
+It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox iOS SDK.

 ### Requirements